saurabhgupta050890/transaction-sms-parser/docs/UNIT_TESTS.md

-# How to run Unit Tests
+# How to setup and run Unit Tests

 Data driven unit testing setup is created for this project.
 I have chosen excel for the data input as its easy to use and setup.

+## Project setup:

+This project uses `vite` and `vitest` which requires `node` (currently >=18).
+Other supported runtime environments should also work but haven't tested.
+Feel free to modify and run with other environments.

+1. Run `npm install` to install the dependencies.
+In case you use any other package management tool please remove `package-lock.json` unless its supported.
+2. Run `npm run build` to generate a compiled build inside `dist` folder

-Steps to run unit tests:
+## Steps to prepare and run unit tests:

-1. Rename file `src/tests/testCases.example.xlsx` to `testCases.xlsx`.
+1. Rename file `tests/testCases.example.xlsx` to `testCases.xlsx`.
 2. Paste your test data in the excel sheet in the exact format.
 (DO NOT MODIFY EXCEL STRUCTURE)
 3. Run script `node scripts/prepareTestData.js`
-4. A json file will be generated at `src/tests/testCases.json`
+4. A json file will be generated at `tests/testCases.json`
 5. Run command  `npm run test`